AutomationPanda/playwright-python-tutorial/workshop/2-first-steps.md

 Using Selenium WebDriver, we would need to locate the element and then send the interaction to it.
 However, in Playwright, these two parts are combined into a single call.
+Furthermore, Playwright waits for the target element to be visible and editable before it attempts to enter the text.
 We are arbitrarily using the phrase `'panda'` as our search phrase because, well, why not?

 Let's handle the second part of the interaction: clicking the search button.